by Martin Maenza

 Betty reached across with her right hand, caught his chin, and tugged gently.
 “Hey, Charley-boy, remember who is sitting next to you.”
 He turned back to his very close friend and, when she winked at him, smiled.
 “Say, Dawn, you ever have anything done?
 Maybe, like, your nose or ear tucks or something?”

 “No!”
 Dawn said sharply, a slight irritation in her voice.
 She then noticed Hank had a puzzled look on his face.
 “Something wrong, Hank?”

 Hank tapped his finger against the edge of the front seat.
 “Something about that designer’s name,” he said.
 “I know I should know it from somewhere, but I just can’t place it at the moment.”

 The light turned green, and the convertible continued down the road.
 “Like, don’t task that brain of yours, Hankie,” Betty said.
-“You guys are, like, down visiting on a break, so we’re going to have us some fun fun fun!
-Like, what should we do first?
+“You guys are down visiting on a break, so we’re going to have us some fun fun fun!
+What should we do first?
 Shopping on Rodeo?
 Lunch at some exclusive restaurant?”

 “Betty, how about, like, a studio tour?”
 Charley suggested.
 “It’s Dawn’s first time in Hollywood, and I think it’d be totally cool to take her on one of those.”

 “Oh, we don’t have to,” Dawn started to say.
 “I really don’t mind if we don’t.”

 Betty smiled.
 “Oh, not a problem.
 It’ll be fun!”
 She made a left turn before anyone else could change her mind.

 “Please, Aunt Marla, just one peek,” a red-haired boy asked as he tugged on a woman’s blue jacket.
 “I promise, you won’t even know that I’m in the room.
 I just have to be there for the filming.
 Please?”